Welsh Language Society: 1960s

 The Society's first public protest took place in February 1963 in Aberystwyth town centre, where members pasted posters on the post office in an attempt to be arrested and go to trial.
 When it became apparent that they would not be arrested for the posters, they then moved to Pont Trefechan in Aberystwyth, where around seventy members and supporters held a sit-in blocking road traffic for half an hour.

 The first campaigns were for official status for the language, with a call for Welsh-language tax returns, schools, electoral forms, post office signs, birth certificates and so on.
 This was done through the formation of 'cells', the first operating in Bangor in April 1963 by Owain Owain who also founded and edited the Society's only publication, Tafod y Ddraig ('The Dragon's Tongue') and designed the logo.

 In 1968 a sit-in was held at the news and television studio and the newsroom department of the BBC at Broadway, Cardiff, by members of the Society.
 The sit-in was calling for the BBC to use more Welsh.

 1970s and 1980s

-Cymdeithas yr Iaith believes in direct action, and in the course of its campaigns over a thousand people have appeared before the courts for their part in various campaigns, many receiving prison sentences, making it Britain's largest protest group since the suffragettes – in terms of fines and the numbers sent to prison.
+The society believes in direct action, and in the course of its campaigns over a thousand people have appeared before the courts for their part in various campaigns, many receiving prison sentences, making it Britain's largest protest group since the suffragettes – in terms of fines and the numbers sent to prison.
 Typical actions include painting slogans on buildings owned by businesses, and other minor criminal damage.

-At the beginning of the 1970s Cymdeithas began to campaign for a Welsh-language radio and television service.
+At the beginning of the 1970s, the society began to campaign for a Welsh-language radio and television service.
 Radio Cymru was established in 1977, but in 1979 the Conservative government under Margaret Thatcher announced that it would not keep its election promise to establish a separate Welsh-language television channel.
 Some protesters refused to buy television licences and others climbed up television masts and invaded television studios.

-The government reversed its position and a Welsh-language TV channel, S4C, was launched in 1982.
+There was much damage to radio and television transmitters: